mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 Formal equivalence checking is used in the TaMaRa verification flow to formally prove (for specific circuits, at least) that the tool holds up two of its key guarantees: that it does not change the underlying behaviour of the circuit during processing, and that it actually protects the circuit from SEUs.
-We could also check this using testbenches, or for simple combinatorial circuits by comparing the truth table manually, but SAT-based formal equivalence is actually easier to implement, and provides significantly stronger proofs of correctness.
+We could also check this using testbenches, or for simple combinational circuits by comparing the truth table manually, but SAT-based formal equivalence is actually easier to implement, and provides significantly stronger proofs of correctness.
 If the formal equivalence check passes, we can be absolutely certain that the behaviour of the circuit has not changed, for all possible inputs; and for sequential circuits, for all possible inputs _and_